Human brains are overwhelmed by facts, figures and endless information. It’s no wonder that most people have problems remembering things.

 I don’t want to overload your brain with too much information in this article, so let’s cut straight to the meat of the matter.
 I’d like to recommend to you three great apps that I use to remember important things.

-Airtable: organize and store information perfectly
+Notion: organize and store information perfectly

 For example, you can easily enter than names of books you’ve read, movies you’ve watched, trips you’ve planned or products you plan to buy.
 These will appear in the app as a collection of books, movies or products.
 This has the immediate benefit of making your lists clear and organized.